Lpolicarpo/Portfolio/README.md

 - Fundraising Report - This is a report developed in my role as a volunteer for nonprofits.
 There are no statistical models but significant data engineering and visualizations involved.
 The goal is to show and discuss essential fundraising metrics.

+- Scientific Manuscript - This is a summary of my Master's Thesis.
+No codes, just academic writing and statistical analysis applied to Chemical Engineering.

 ### Interesting codes developed during courses or by personal interest:

 Simplified version of models from scratch